DenialAdams/roland/README.md

 Roland currently supports compiling to two different flavors of WebAssembly.

 ### WASI
 This is the default target.
-A `.wast` file is emitted that can be run directly with `wasmtime`.
+A `.wat` file is emitted that can be run directly with `wasmtime`.

 The only WASI API we support at the moment is printing text to stdout, through the function `print`.